thompson42/pyspark-dse-cookbook/README.md

 ```

+Summary: what we managed to do here is place a TTL on data in Cassandra, this data will be deleted at some point in the future.
+The second phase was to move the data to the Data Lake.

 #### Parquet Schema Merging (On read) TODO

-TODO: Can you append a different schema?
+TODO: Can you parquet append a different schema?

 Above we saw merging two disperate schemas into one using an OUTER JOIN against DataFrames from (1) a Cassandra datasourse and a (2)Parquet datasource.